 Using Google Analytics on WordPress

-At first, you need to go to your dashboard and click on the plugins section.
+First, you need to go to your dashboard and click on the plugins section.
 Here click “Add new” and search for the Site Kit by Google plugin.
-This plugin has over 1 million active installations which give a good idea of how many WordPress websites use this tool.
+This plugin has over 1 million active installations which gives a good idea of how many WordPress websites use this tool.

 After activating the plugin the setup page will appear.
 You need to click on the Sign in with Google button now.